GET: Unlocking the Multi-modal Potential of CLIP for Generalized Category Discovery: Experiments

-To evaluate the effectiveness of different components, we conduct an ablation study on Stanford Cars and CIFAR100 in Tab.~\ref{tab:diff_com}.
-Comparing (2) with (1), the dual-branch training strategy can effectively leverage the text features generated by TES, resulting in a 6.2\% improvement on Scars' `All' classes and a 0.3\% improvement on CIFAR100's `Old' classes.
-Furthermore, comparing (3) with (1), CICO enables the two branches to exchange information and mutually benefit from each other, resulting in remarkable improvements of 11\% on Scars' `New' and 2.2\% on CIFAR100's `New'.
+\myPara{Effectiveness of different components.} To evaluate the effectiveness of different components, we conduct an ablation study on SCars and CIFAR100 in Tab.~\ref{tab:diff_com}.
+Comparing (2) with (1), leverage the text features generated by TES, resulting in a 6.2\% improvement on SCars' `All' classes and a 0.3\% improvement on CIFAR100's `Old' classes.
+Furthermore, comparing (3) with (1), CICO enables the two branches to exchange information and mutually benefit from each other, resulting in remarkable improvements of 11\% on SCars' `New' and 2.2\% on CIFAR100's `New'.

-\myPara{Comparison with different fusion methods.} In Tab.~\ref{tab:diff_fu}, we compare our dual-branch training strategy with other methods that fuse visual and text features, including concatenation and mean.
-Although they may show improvements in `Old' or `New' classes due to the multi-modal information, we demonstrate that joint learning of the two branches is more effective as it encourages the model to have complementary and aligned discriminative capabilities for visual and text features of a same class, leading to more discriminative multi-modal prototypes and more cohesive multi-modal clusters.
+\myPara{Comparison with different fusion methods.} In Tab.~\ref{tab:diff_fu}, we compare our dual-branch strategy with other modality fusion methods, including concatenation and mean.
+Although they may show improvements due to the multi-modal information, we demonstrate that joint learning of the two branches is more effective as it encourages the model to have complementary and aligned discriminative capabilities for visual and text features of the same class, leading to more discriminative multi-modal prototypes.